Read This First

 Prompt 2: Assuming you have constructed an unfalsifiable constellation of unsubstantiated entities, provide five examples of edge case scenarios and the corresponding responses from the perspective of this ontic.

-The section works by contrast: Edge Case Scenarios and Corresponding Responses as a test case, Edge Case 5: Prophecy Failure as a test case, and A Technological Singularity as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Edge Case Scenarios and Corresponding Responses as a test case, Edge Case 5: Prophecy Failure as a test case, and A Technological Singularity as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Edge Case Scenarios and Corresponding Responses distinct from Edge Case 5: Prophecy Failure.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Edge Case Scenarios and Corresponding Responses distinct from Edge Case 5: Prophecy Failure.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 A child suffers and dies from an incurable disease despite the fervent prayers of many.
 This event seems to serve no greater good and only causes immense pain to the child’s family and community.